18F/join.tts.gsa.gov/pages/positions/CoE- upcoming-customer-experience-specialist.md

 - Organize and structure complex information by creating artifacts such as wireframes, sitemaps and process flows.

-### Key objective #2: Practice an exceptional level of customer service with all partners, providing a unique, tailored experience.

-- Explain the product to people who have varying levels of technical knowledge — always meet the client where they’re at.
-- Express empathy through the long compliance and security processes.
-- Skillfully map specific inquiries to product capabilities, identifying the product that best meets the partner’s needs.
-- Serve as a liaison between the clients and the team: Provide client feedback to the team, enabling the team to make necessary changes to product performance or presentation.

-### Key objective #3: Translate difficult technical terms and concepts so that they’re accessible to all audiences.

-- Present the technical details of a product in such a manner that clients can purchase the product and start using it without assistance.
-- Communicate clearly, calmly, and concisely in all situations.
+### Key objective #2: You will promote the adoption of modern technology practices through teaching, coaching, and knowledge sharing.

+- Practice and enthusiastically share agile methodologies throughout all stages of the project lifecycle
+- Deliver educational workshops to accelerate learning and adoption of agile principles and practices
+- Inspire honesty and integrity through open communication and liberal knowledge sharing across a multi-disciplinary teams.
 - Create compelling case studies on how users are benefiting from the program, providing a special focus on lessons learned.
 - Capture specific capabilities (e.g. strategies, roadmaps, playbooks) to document good practices across government.

+### Key objective #3: Practice an exceptional level of customer service with all partners, providing a unique, tailored experience.

+- Explain product or services to people who have varying levels of technical knowledge — always meet the agency partner where they’re at
+- Empathetically guide our agency partners through the bureaucracy of the sometimes long and arduous compliance and security processes
+- Skillfully map specific inquiries to product capabilities, identifying the product that best meets the agency partner’s needs.
+- Serve as a liaison between the stakeholders and the project teams, delivering feedback to the team, enabling them to make necessary changes to product performance or presentation
+- Support a safe, inclusive workplace and a positive team culture where all team members value diversity and individual differences
 <div class="paragraph"><p><br>
 <br></p></div>